quicwg/base-drafts/draft-ietf-quic-tls.md

 # Key Update {#key-update}

-Once the 1-RTT keys are established and confirmed through the use of the KEYS_READY frame, it is possible to update the keys used to protect packets.
+Once the 1-RTT keys are established and confirmed through the use of the KEYS_ACTIVE frame, it is possible to update the keys used to protect packets.

 The Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is initially set to 0 for the first set